Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: The graph of versus the inverse of the temperature for the time such that : the perturbative evaluation

 In other words, there exist infinitely many rational numbers $p/q$ such that

 where $p$ and $q(>0)$ are coprime.
-(The rigorous proof of this theorem is given in Appendix~\ref{section-appendix-E}.)
 Moreover, the following fact is very useful for us in the remainder of this section.
 For an arbitrary irrational but not transcendental number $\alpha$, if we suppose that there exist infinitely many rational numbers $p/q$ such that

 the upper bound of $\mu$ is equal to two.
 This fact is called the theorem of Roth, which is a fundamental result in the Diophantine approximation \cite{Coppel2009}.
 Because to prove this theorem is beyond our purpose of this paper, we do not touch it any more.
 Hence, from now on, we consider only a rational approximate number $p/q$ of $\sqrt{2}/k$ for $k=1,2,3,...$ such that